A celebration of those members of our extended family with creative, artistic and performing talents

 Abandoned by the love of her life, Dora had lost interest in performing.
 She moved to Sidlesham, on the Manhood Peninsula in West Sussex, and gave up her life to gardening, keeping chickens and breeding spaniels.

 In her later years one could sense her love for Beecham never left her.
-Lung cancer having spread throughout her body, Dora suffered a stroke died on 3 September 1984, aged 86, in Selsey, near Chichester.
+Lung cancer having spread throughout her body, Dora suffered a stroke and died on 3 September 1984, aged 86, in Selsey, near Chichester.

 The New Grove Dictionary of Opera said of her: "Her voice was true, pure and youthful, and she was an outstanding actress."